Last year, my boyfriend and I celebrated Christmas with tickets to see the Broadway musical “Wicked.”

 Too many inquires in a short period of time is a red flag to both lenders and credit card companies.

-Taking an upsell means parting with more of your hard-earned dollars, so approach with caution.
+Taking an upsell means parting with more of your hard-earned dollars – approach with caution.

-Don’t jump into a credit card deal, purchasing add-ons to financial policies or even saying yes to a bartender’s offer for a double shot in your favorite cocktail.
+Be careful not to jump into a credit card deal, purchase add-ons to financial policies or even say yes to a bartender’s offer for a double shot in your favorite cocktail without considering what it means for your bank account.
+You work hard to earn that money, so you want to be careful to not blow it on an item or service that’s not worth it.

-You should take a moment to evaluate the consequences of your decisions instead of feeling pressured to make a choice in seconds.
+First, take a moment to evaluate the consequences of your decisions instead of feeling pressured to make a choice in seconds.
+Nothing’s worse for your pocketbook than buyer’s remorse.

-Do your research and ask questions before saying yes, but accept that sometimes it makes sense to go ahead and accept the upsell offer.
+But, that doesn’t mean there aren’t times where it makes sense to go ahead and accept the upsell offer.